Mark S. Jernigan

 Responsibilities:Operations team's shift lead for the nation's largest regional airline, operating 130+ daily commuter flights at American Airlines' Nashville hub.
 Executed oversight and coordinated all shift operations areas, including dispatch, transportation, customer service, ticketing, ramp utilization, fueling, baggage handling, aircraft servicing and catering.
 Interfaced with local airlines, transportation agencies and hotels to assure highest quality customer services for stranded passengers.
 Made decisions related to all manner of operations issues, including delays, weather and aircraft parking apron to ensure the smoothest possible operations.

-Mark S. Jernigan Skills
+Mark S. Jernigan education

-Frequently Asked Questions about Mark S. Jernigan
+Frequently asked questions about Mark S. Jernigan

 What company does Mark S. Jernigan work for?

-Mark S. Jernigan works for Headquarters Air Mobility Command
+Mark S. Jernigan works for Headquarters Air Mobility Command.

 What is Mark S. Jernigan's email address?

-What is Mark S. Jernigan's direct phone number?
+What is Mark S. Jernigan's phone number?

 What schools did Mark S. Jernigan attend?